DevExpress/devextreme-documentation/concepts/05 UI Components/NavBar/10 Items Selection.md

 ---

-If you need an item to be preselected, pass its index in the data source array to the [selectedIndex](/api-reference/10%20UI%20Widgets/CollectionWidget/1%20Configuration/selectedIndex.md '/Documentation/ApiReference/UI_Components/dxNavBar/Configuration/#selectedIndex') option.
+If you need an item to be preselected, pass its index in the data source array to the [selectedIndex](/api-reference/10%20UI%20Widgets/CollectionWidget/1%20Configuration/selectedIndex.md '/Documentation/ApiReference/UI_Components/dxNavBar/Configuration/#selectedIndex') property.

 ---
 ##### jQuery